adblockplus/adblockplus/README.md

 ### Unit testing

-The `./test/unit` folder contains various unit tests files.
-Those can be run together with other tests via `npm test` or separately via `npm $ test.unit`.
+The `./test/unit` folder contains various mocha unit tests files which can be run via `npm run $ unit.legacy`.
+For `.ts` files we have jest unit tests that can be run via `npm run $ unit.standard`.

-### Integration testing

-The `./test/integration` folder contains various integration tests files.
-Those can be run together with other tests via `npm test` or separately via `npm $ test.integration`.
+Those can be run together via `npm test`.

 ### End-to-end testing